chad-ld/articy-webpreview/README.md

 - **🖱️ Interactive Evidence**: Click any visible evidence image to open detailed information popup
 - **📋 Dynamic Content**: Popup content changes based on current variable states in the story
+- **🔔 Update Notifications**: Visual indicators show when evidence has new content to discover
 - **🔔 Update Notifications**: Visual indicators when evidence has new information to discover
 - **🎨 Themed Design**: Popup matches the overall app design aesthetic
 - **📱 Responsive**: Works on both desktop and mobile devices